RW1216/Article-title-classification-program/README.md

 # FIT3164_MDS9

 Final Year Project in Computer Science specialized in Data Science during university.
 This project was done in group of 3, consisting of 2 semesters (1 year).

+Project Environments:
+- IDE: RStudio
+- Language: R
+- Packages: RShiny (for building interative web applications directly from R)
+- Tools: GitlLab, Trello's Kanban Boards, Google Drive (file sharing), Discord, WhatsApp

 <b> Article Classification Model </b>
 - Classify the findability of the uploaded article based on the placement of text.